f33ot1/f33ot1.github.io/content/projects/Invoke methods from .NET Assemblies using Powershell and Reflection API.md

 ![[dnSpy_decompilationrpoblems.jpg]]

 Next step will be to reapply the tools to avoid causing as much corruption to the assembly.

-##Re-applying .NET Reactor Slayer
+#### Re-applying .NET Reactor Slayer

 ![[slayer_gui.jpg]]

-I've attempted to select as minimal items as possible from the list.
-No matter which items I selected nor I am how items I selected, I got the same result: assembly appears to be corrupted enough to not load by powershell.
+I’ve attempted to select as few items as possible from the list.
+No matter which items I selected, or how many items I selected, I got the same result: the assembly appears to be corrupted enough not to load in PowerShell.

-Below is a comparison between attempting to load the payload into memory before applying .NET Reactor Slayer versus after its application.
+Below is a comparison between attempting to load the payload into memory **before** using .NET Reactor Slayer versus **after** its utilization.

-Before
+#### Before
 ![[load_payload_before_Slayer.jpg]]

-After
+#### After
 ![[payload_after_slayer 1.jpg]]

-These results have been consistent across trials which suggest that the .NET Reactor Slayer itself causes partial corruption of the assembly.
+These results have been consistent across trials, which suggests that the use of .NET Reactor Slayer on the analyzed binary itself causes partial corruption of the assembly.

+### Contribution
+This portfolio is maintained as part of my learning journey as a student in cybersecurity and malware reverse engineering.
+While I strive for accuracy and clarity, some content may contain errors or be incomplete.

+If you notice any issues, have suggestions for improvement, or would like to contribute, please feel free to reach out to me at **f33ot1@gmail.com**.
+Feedback is always welcome and appreciated.

 ## References